phoddie/compileDataView/readme.md

 While CompileDataView is useful today, there are areas that could be explored further.

-- **Initializers**: In some data structures, some properties should be initialized to a non-zero value.
-This could be done with the syntax `Int8 foo = 1;` with the assignment applied in the constructor.
 - **ASCII strings**: The `string` type stores UTF-8 which is useful, but 8-bit character data is common enough in many binary formats that it makes sense to support directly.
 - **Date**: It might be useful to allow `Date` objects to be stored directly, as Booleans are.
 - **Code generation**: The code for copying structures and strings could be optimized based on the size of the copy.